 If this is the case, you will be given the opportunity to revise your exam.
+You may contact the CULearn Writing Center for additional writing support.
 You will have two weeks from the time you receive your Comprehensive Exam evaluation results to complete your revisions.
 Your examination will be re-assessed and you will be notified of the results within two weeks after the re-write due date.
 If you do not revise your comprehensive exams, based on the rubrics and reader feedback on areas in which you earned Developing or Unacceptable, you will earn a FAIL and will have to register for the exam again.

 Q: What happens after I pass the exam?